-- To be present at and participate in all committee discussions about your child; and - To be present when the committee's identification and placement decision is made.
+- To be present at and participate in all committee discussions about your child: and - To be present when the committee's identification and placement decision is made.

-Regular Board Agenda: June 23, 2014 Page 77 of 146 Who else may attend an IPRC meeting?
+Who else may attend an IPRC meeting?

 - The principal of your child's school; - Other resource people such as your child's teacher, special education staff, board support staff, or the representative of an agency, who may provide further information or clarification; - Your representative that is, a person who may support you or speak on behalf of you or your child; and - An interpreter, if one is required.
 (You may request the services of an interpreter through the principal of your child's school.)